Real-Time Flying Object Detection with YOLOv8: Abstract

 \section{Abstract}

-This paper presents a generalized model for real-time detection of flying objects that can be used for transfer learning and further research, as well as a refined model that is ready for implementation.
+This paper presents a generalized model for real-time detection of flying objects that can be used for transfer learning and further research, as well as a refined model that achieves state-of-the-art results for flying object detection.
 We achieve this by training our first (generalized) model on a data set containing 40 different classes of flying objects, forcing the model to extract abstract feature representations.
-We then perform transfer learning with these learned parameters on a data set more representative of ``real world” environments (i.e. higher frequency of occlusion, small spatial sizes, rotations, etc.) to generate our refined model.
-Object detection of flying objects remains challenging due to large variance object spatial sizes/aspect ratios, rate of speed, occlusion, and clustered backgrounds.
-To address some of the presented challenges while simultaneously maximizing performance, we utilize the current state of the art single-shot detector, YOLOv8, in an attempt to find the best trade-off between inference speed and mAP.
-While YOLOv8 is being regarded as the new state-of-the-art \cite{YOLOv8Website}, an official paper has not been provided.
-Thus, we provide an in depth explanation of the new architecture and functionality that YOLOv8 has adapted.
-Our final generalized model achieves an mAP50-95 of 0.685 and average inference speed on 1080p videos of 50 fps.
-Our final refined model maintains this inference speed and achieves an improved mAP50-95 of 0.835.
+We then perform transfer learning with these learned parameters on a data set more representative of ``real world” environments (i.e. higher frequency of occlusion, very small spatial sizes, rotations, etc.) to generate our refined model.
+Object detection of flying objects remains challenging due to large variances of object spatial sizes/aspect ratios, rate of speed, occlusion, and clustered backgrounds.
+To address some of the presented challenges while simultaneously maximizing performance, we utilize the current state-of-the-art single-shot detector, YOLOv8, in an attempt to find the best trade-off between inference speed and mean average precision (mAP).
+While YOLOv8 is being regarded as the new state-of-the-art \cite{YOLOv8Website}, an official paper has not been released as of yet.
+Thus, we provide an in-depth explanation of the new architecture and functionality that YOLOv8 has adapted.
+Our final generalized model achieves a mAP50 of 79.2\%, mAP50-95 of 68.5\%, and an average inference speed of 50 frames per second (fps) on 1080p videos.
+Our final refined model maintains this inference speed and achieves an improved mAP50 of 99.1\% and mAP50-95 of 83.5\%.